 With Riva having reached near-deity status at Cagliari, it was Boninsegna who had to adapt his game and switch, successfully, to more of an inside-forward role.
-Ever one to seek new ways to improve his game, Roberto was phlegmatic about the change having seen his own boyhood hero Gerry Hitchens prospering after being forced into a similar change at Inter some years earlier.
+Ever one to seek new ways to improve his game, Roberto was phlegmatic about the change having seen his own boyhood hero Gerry Hitchens prospering upon being forced into a similar change at Inter some years earlier.

 The Cagliari forwards shared a number of playing traits but each brought very different personalities to their team.
 With his reserved nature and good manners, Riva conformed to the (dated) perception Europeans had about the gentleman British footballer.
 By contrast the volatile and cunning Boninsegna was emphatically Latin American in his style: a classic street brawler, a picker of defenders pockets with something of the night about him.